chainstack/docs/docs/operations/ethereum/modes.md

 To be a part of the Ethereum mainnet, you can deploy either a full node or an archive node.

+With a full node, you can query the historical state of the Ethereum mainnet at only the latest 128 blocks.

-To be able to query the historical state of the Ethereum mainnet at any block number, you need an archive node.
+To be able to query the historical state of the Ethereum mainnet at any block, you need an archive node.

 See [Geth JSON-RPC methods](https://github.com/ethereum/wiki/wiki/JSON-RPC#the-default-block-parameter) that support querying at a block number.